-Sign-up form Government Sponsor A government sponsor is any SLED (state, local, education, tribal/territorial) government official or employee who serves in the laaS Infrastructure-as-a-Service.
+Cian un form Government Sponsor Sign-up form A government sponsor is any SLED (state, local, education, tribal/territorial) government official or employee who serves in the role of Chief Information Security Officer or designee and is a StateRAMP Member (Individual or Certified).
+Sponsors support the product authorization review. laaS Infrastructure-as-a-Service.
 IaaS offers essential compute, storage, and networking resources on demand.
 It helps reduce maintenance costs and increases reliability while giving the flexibility to scale IT resources up or down with demand.
 Member Engagement Team The Membership Engagement Team is dedicated to supporting outreach, education, and engagement for service providers.
 NIST 800-53 National Institute for Standards and Technology Special Publication for Security and Privacy Controls for Information Systems and Organizations on which the StateRAMP program is based.
 Organization Any state, local, education, tribal agency, critical infrastructure/utilities partner, or other public sector or critical infrastructure group that serves as a participating StateRAMP member.
-PaaS Platform as a Service provides a complete development and deployment environment in the cloud, with resources that enable organizations to deliver cloud-based apps, cloud-enabled enterprise applications, etc. P-ATO A Provisional Authorization to Operate is a formal letter given to service providers whose product meets some, but not all, of StateRAMP's security standards for Authorized. РМО StateRAMP Program Management Office that oversees the authorization process and delivers the final authorization to service providers.
+PaaS Platform as a Service provides a complete development and deployment environment in the cloud, with resources that enable organizations to deliver cloud-based apps, cloud-enabled enterprise applications, etc. P-ATO A Provisionally Authorized Authorization to Operate is a formal letter given to service providers whose product meets some, but not all, of StateRAMP's security standards for Authorized. РМО StateRAMP Program Management Office that oversees the authorization process and delivers the final authorization to service providers.
 SaaS Software as a Service is a software solution that is utilized on a pay-as-you-go basis.
 The use of an application is essentially 'rented' out, and users can connect to it over the internet - usually in a web browser.
 All of the underlying infrastructure and software are located in the service provider's data center.
 The service provider manages the hardware and software.
-Security Status Designations assigned to products that have successfully completed a security assessment conducted by a third-party assessment organization that has been reviewed by the PMO to validate security compliance; StateRAMP security statuses include Active, Ready, In Process, Provisional, and Authorized
+Security Status Designations assigned to products that have successfully completed a security assessment conducted by a third-party assessment organization that has been reviewed by the PMO to validate security compliance; StateRAMP security statuses include Active, Ready, In Process, Provisionally Authorized, and Authorized